Early Childhood (Professional Practice) BA (Hons)

 What makes Early Childhood (Professional Practice) at Worcester special?

 The early years of a child’s life are characterised by the wonder of discovery.
 This is when a child’s brain develops the majority of its neurons and is at its most receptive to learning.
-Our emphasis on professional practice means you will enjoy excellent opportunities to build your expertise through a range of placements in schools and children’s centres.
+Our emphasis on professional practice means you will enjoy excellent opportunities to build your expertise through a range of placements in early years settings and the wider field of regulated early childhood provision.
 There are also international opportunities available for overseas work experience and the course can support progression to social care, PGCE and other similar courses.

-The degree has been approved as being ‘full and relevant’ by the National College for Teaching Learning – this means that after completing and passing the practice-based learning elements as well as the associated underpinning theoretical knowledge of the degree, students can be included in the Early Years Foundation Stage ratios.
+The degree has been approved as being ‘full and relevant’ by the National College for Teaching Learning – this means that after completing and passing the practice-based learning elements as well as the associated underpinning theoretical knowledge of the degree, students can be included in the Early Years Foundation Stage ratios after level 5 provided you have a GCSE pass in maths and English (or equivalent).

-- Access to the expertise of the staff at the Centre for Children and Families at the University of Worcester – we have a growing international reputation for publishing and research
+- Access to the expertise of the staff at the Department for Children and Families at the University of Worcester – we have a growing international reputation for publishing and research

 - Practice based learning is an integral part of the degree